 After emigrating from her native Portugal as a child, Ms. Saraiva grew up in a working class neighborhood of South Sacramento, attending Christian Brothers High School, where she competed in volleyball and softball.
 She is proud of her roots and remains fluent in Portuguese, as well as Spanish.

+Ms. Saraiva is Distinguished peer-review rated* through Martindale-Hubbell.
 In 2012, Ms. Saraiva earned membership selection into The National Trial Lawyers: Top 40 under 40 for individuals who exemplify superior qualifications, trial results, and leadership.
+In 2018, Ms. Saraiva was selected to the Northern California Super Lawyers.
 Ms. Saraiva was selected as a Rising Star, in 2010, 2011, 2012, 2013, 2014 and 2015 by the Northern California Super Lawyers.
-This recognition is bestowed on less than 2.5% of all attorneys.
+This recognition is bestowed on less than 2.5 percent of all attorneys.
 She has been recognized by San Francisco Magazine as one of Northern California's Outstanding Young Lawyers and selected by Top Attorneys - Sacramento's Outstanding Young Lawyers.
 In 2013 and 2014, Ms. Saraiva was recognized as one of Top Women Attorneys in Northern California by San Francisco Magazine which names attorneys who have received the highest point totals based on peer review, professional achievement, and the independent research of Law & Politics magazine.

 Ms. Saraiva is active in her community through various organizations and volunteer work to better our Sacramento community.